-The provider shall furnish qualified registered nurses and licensed practical nursesRN and/or LPN, under the supervision of a registered nurse to assist eligible Medicaid recipients with complex skilled nursing tasks as identified in the physician's written plan of care (POC).
-Services are to be provided as specified in this Chapter and must meet the conditions of participation as stated in MSM Chapter 100.
-The provider must comply with all local, state and federal regulations, and applicable statutes, including but not limited to Federal Law Section 1905 (a) (8) of the Social Security Act.
+The provider shall furnish qualified registered nurses and licensed practical nurses, under the supervision of a registered nurse to assist eligible Medicaid recipients with complex skilled nursing tasks as identified in the physician's written plan of care (POC).
+Services are to be provided as specified in this Chapter.